 Initially shown on the game's website as part of the standard cast (before Valentine, Double, or Marie were even revealed), were undead opera singer Squigly and Parasol's little sister, Umbrella.
 To ensure that the game's antagonists were well-represented, Squigly and Umbrella were moved to future DLC.
 Due to legal and financial troubles (most of which centered on Skullgirls' publishers Konami and Autumn Games in an unrelated suit), Reverge Labs was closed down, and these characters seemed to be stuck in limbo.
 However, following Reverge's reformation as Lab Zero, work was restarted on Squigly following a record-breaking IndieGoGo funding drive.

 Also featured as a possible second DLC character in this IndieGoGo funding was Big Band, a giant former police detective with a saxophone-shaped iron lung, that was seen in the background of one of the stages.
 A fair number of the game's background and story mode characters were listed for a potential fan-voted third DLC character, depending on funding, which included the return of Umbrella, as well as the game's boss, Bloody Marie.
 The rest of the list of potential characters for the fan-voted DLC was filled out by Black Dahlia, Mrs. Victoria, D. Violet, Annie, Stanley Whitefin, Hive, Leduc, Ileum, Brain Drain, Andy, Feng, Taliesin, Hubrecht, Regina, Beatrix, Ottomo, Eliza, Yu-Wan, Minette, Beowulf, Scythana, Roxie, Juju, Panzerfaust, Adam, Molly, Isaac, Venus, Aeon, and Samson, for a total of 32 potential DLC characters.
-Sadly, Juju was almost immediately eliminated as she got caught up in legal struggles.
-She was nearly fully inspired by a fan comment on the Skullgirls' Facebook page, to which the fan decided to flex their legal rights.
+However, Juju was almost immediately eliminated as she got caught up in legal struggles.
+She was inspired by a fan comment on the Skullgirls' Facebook page, allowing for potential ownership disputes.

 Late in the campaign, a fan favorite from a Lab Zero animation, Robo-Fortune, was promised to be made into a fully playable character (instead of just an alternate voice pack for Ms. Fortune) with her own stage and wacky story mode.

-Fans who donated for tiers $1000 and above became eligible to have a character of their own design placed in one of two new DLC stages; a casino and an elegant ballroom.
+Fans who donated for tiers $1000 and above became eligible to have a character of their own design placed in one of two new DLC stages.

 Skullgirls features a powerful 3D engine to power its predominantly 2D presentation.